 1. There are nearly 200 million active websites in the world today.

-Before we dig into details about the current facts, let’s take a step back to get the general picture.
-Of over 1.5 billion websites worldwide right now, less than 200 million are actually active.
+Out of over 1.5 billion websites worldwide right now, fewer than 200 million are actually active.
 The 1-billion milestone was passed in September 2014, with the number growing significantly in 2016 when it hit 1.7 billion.

 (John Kramer Marketing)